 Speakers often forget basic principles when addressing an audience.
 Thinking it through and preparing are key to the success of any presentation.

-Gerry Thompson a public speaker trainer, who has worked with individuals as well as corporations in learning and developing, guides us through his top ten bullet points for speakers to consider when preparing a presentation.
+Gerry Thompson a public speaking trainer, who has worked with individuals as well as corporations in learning and developing; guides us through his top ten comedy bullet points for speakers to consider when preparing a business presentation.

 Preparation is the absolute #1 golden rule

 - Practice your material and be very familiar with it

 - Prepare for your presentation setting and any other aspects such as microphone or technology that will be used

 Make sure you can always remind yourself of what you want to say as you proceed.
 You can use any of these options:

 Bear in mind that having a full script means less eye contact with the audience, and can come across as less lively in tone.
 Bullet points is the number one choice.

 Be clear on what you want to achieve through the presentation; design your content around the objectives you have set.